 Leading lights are the light beacons that indicate a safe passage for vessels entering dangerous channels.
-The Leading lights boardroom meetings intend to provide a safe navigation across digital channels in disrupting times.
+The Leading Lights Boardroom meetings intend to provide a safe navigation across digital channels in disrupting times.

-Members are all technology and/or digital leaders (typically VPs, CIOs, CDO’s, CTOs, CISOs and IT directors).
+Participants are all technology and/or digital leaders (typically VPs, CIOs, CDO’s, CTOs, CISOs and IT directors).
 We are welcoming seasoned executives and people with the ambition to become digital leaders.

 We are committed to bringing together decision makers who operate on a high level.
 That’s why we vet all applications.

-Within the platform members act as representatives of the organisations they serve.
+Within the platform, members act as representatives of the organisations they serve.

 Within the discussions we observe the Chatham House Rule, with the aim of encouraging openness of discussion and facilitating the sharing of information.

 Participation is free.
 And there’s no catch, your information will only be used for Leading Lights Boardroom purposes.
 We treat your personal and company data confidentially and in compliance with the GDPR.

 Leading lights boardroom moderator Rob Beijleveld is the publisher of CIO Magazine, IT-executive and BoardroomIT.
 He is also host of the annual CIODAY in The Netherlands for already 15 years.
 He created a thriving local CIO community and with his company ICT Media he successfully facilitates Board of Directors and Supervisory Board communities as well.
 He also founded the Dutch CIO of the Year award, and initiatives on Corporate Social Responsibility, innovation, general leadership and more.

 ICT Media facilitates its loyal C level community with strongly demand-driven programmes.
 The core target group comprises CIOs, CDOs, CTOs, COOs and other leaders within the digital, business and technology field.
 ICT Media supports decision makers with online and offline media publications and networking events.